EGR314-Team-304/EGR314-Team-304.github.io/team-report.md

 ## Component Selection

 With our block diagram laying the foundation for our design on a fundamental level, it was clear to find out exactly what would be required for this project to come to fruition.
 Having a general list of required components, we then went through a selection process to help us narrow down particular components available in the market.
 The ones listed here are the ones our team determined were the best option for our design.
-For the full list of components that our team explored, please refer to [Appendix C](./Appendix-C.md) (For the component's product page, click the associated image).
+For the full list of components that our team selected from, please refer to [Appendix C](./Appendix-C.md) (For each component's product page, click the associated image).

 ### 5V Voltage Regulator